elaird/supy/readme.txt

 | Instructions |
 ----------------
 0) Set up pyROOT:
-- use a CMSSW area:  cd /somewhere/CMSSW_3_5_4/src && cmsenv
+- use a CMSSW area:  cd /somewhere/CMSSW_3_7_0_patch4/src && cmsenv
 - or see note (A)

 1) Check out the code:
-cvs co -d supy UserCode/elaird/supy
+cvs co -d supy -r V6-0 UserCode/elaird/supy

 2) Define some samples you would like to analyze:
-- Edit samples.py (add a function and call it from buildSampleDictionary).
+- Edit samples.py (add a function to sampleDictionaryHolder).

 3) Define a "cut flow":
-- Edit lists.py (add a function and call it from buildListDictionary).
+- Edit lists.py (add a function to listDictionaryHolder).

 4) Define an analysis:
-- Edit analyses.py (add a function and call it from buildAnalysisDictionary).

-5) Specify an analysis to run:
-- Edit go.py to specify the function you defined in step 4.
+- See analyses/example.py for an example.

+5) modify $PYTHONPATH so that supy modules can be imported:
+- cd supy
+- source supyenv.sh

 6) Run it!
-- There are two possible ways:
-  (a) ./go.py (if this fails, type "chmod +x go.py") (b) python go.py

-- There are four commonly used arguments: "loop", "plot", "prof", and "-b".
-E.g.: "./go.py loop" will loop over the events in the samples and output histograms in root files.
-      "./go.py loop plot" will do the above loop, and, when finished, plot the histograms and save the plots to a ps file.
-      "./go.py loop plot -b" will do the above in batch mode (i.e., no graphics will be displayed).
-      "./go.py plot -b" will make the ps file in batch mode (without looping over the events again).
-      "./go.py prof -b" will profile the code in batch mode.
-You can view the results by running "python viewTheProfile.py".
+- python analyses/example.py

 ---------
 | Notes |